The No 1 Way to Protect Grass Seed

 Covering your precious newly planted grass seed with polythene sheeting is not only effective protection from birds but also drying winds and torrential downpours.
 It is very cheap, easy to lay, and speeds germination.

-Covering seed to protect from birds is a great idea, using polythene sheeting is a brilliant idea.
+Covering freshly sown grass seed with polythene sheeting to protect it from birds is a great idea.

 For starters, you don't need to water until you remove the polythene sheet.
-You can seed in slightly lower temperatures because your polythene sheet is going to have a greenhouse effect and speeding germination.
-You're also protecting your hard work and investment from weed seeds and also the possibility of a torrential down pour that could wash your seed away.
+You can seed in slightly lower temperatures because the polythene sheet will have a greenhouse effect, speeding germination.
+You're also protecting your hard work and investment from weed seeds and the possibility of a torrential downpour that could wash your seed away.

-Builders merchants and hardware suppliers sell very large rolls of strong polythene sheeting.
-At the time of writing in 2022 you get 4m x 25m clear 250 gauge for £16.
-This means 4 rolls covers a tennis court for just over £60!
+Builders, merchants, and hardware suppliers sell very large rolls of strong polythene sheeting.
+On average, if you shop around, you can get 4m x 25m clear 250 gauge for £16.
+This means 4 rolls cover a tennis court for just over £60!
 It's the best protection and insurance for your seed and hard work.

 Preparing the Lawn for Seeding

-The polythene sheet may need to be down between 7 and 15 days depending on the outside temperature.
-And, because you're going to cover the lawn with polythene, rain or water will not penetrate so you must ensure enough moisture is in the ground to germinate the seeds BEFORE you cover it.
+The polythene sheet may need to be down between 7 and 15 days, depending on the outside temperature.
+Because you're going to cover the lawn with polythene, rain or water will not penetrate, so you must ensure enough moisture is in the ground to germinate the seeds BEFORE you cover it.

 Do this by heavily watering the prepared ground for several days.
 You want it wet but not muddy.
 Now let the surface dry for half a day so that you can walk on it without the soil sticking to your shoes.
 Wear smooth soled shoes to reduce disturbance of the soil surface.